 - To make the wrapper: Pour the vegetable oil, honey, and water into a large mixing bowl.
 Whisk well until they are all combined.
 Sift in a third of the flour and whisk.
 Sift in the rest of the flour and use a spatula to fold the flour in - as you work, the dough will start to become shaggy.
 Do not overwork it - go slowly, and you may notice that the flour slowly "soaks in".
 When there is very little loose flour left, set aside the spatula and use your hands to knead the dough together into one mass.
 Roll into a ball - most of the dry flour should by now be absorbed, but if you still see uneven bits, knead the ball a few more times.
 Once everything is evenly mixed, wrap well with saran wrap, and let rest for 1 hour.

-- Pinch off and measure out the appropriate amount of dough for one cake and gently start to flatten the center of the dough, forming a disc with thicker edges and a thinner center.
+- Measure out the appropriate amounts for the dough, rolling each portion into a ball.
+Because it is easy for the dough to dry out, keep everything lightly covered with saran wrap.
+Take one of the dough balls and gently start to flatten the center of the dough, forming a disc with thicker edges and a thinner center.
 Place the ball of filling in the center, then continue gently pressing and thinning the dough up the sides of the filling until the edges wrap up and over the top.
 Pinch closed the seam and any other holes in the dough, so that the filling is completely covered.
 Roll the whole ball between your palms until the surface is more or less smooth.
 Do this for each ball of filling until you are either out of dough or filling.

-- Set the oven rack to the upper third of the oven and set the oven to 350 F.
+- Set the oven rack to the upper third of the oven (see note 4 below) and set the oven to 350 F.

 - Coat the resultant cake ball with a layer of flour, then carefully brushing off the excess.
 Put the cake ball in the mold, then press the mold onto the table.
 Give the plunger a half dozen good, strong stamping motions, then lift up the mold.
 If the cake does not automatically fall out, push on the plunger while the mold is lifted, and the cake should come out.